 Centralize event registration

-Imagine hosting an event via a third party, like Meetup or Facebook Live.
-Those platforms capture audience data, not you.
+Imagine hosting an event on a third-party platform.
+While these tools can help you reach a larger audience, the platform, not your organization, often captures attendee data.
 And that’s the beauty of centralizing registration for all event types (online, offline, free and paid) – you’ll develop a fuller picture of your community members and offer more events they care about.

 Socialize event registration

-To improve awareness of – and social buzz – around your events, make it easy for people to talk about your events.
+To increase awareness and word-of-mouth promotion, make it easy for people to discuss and share your events.
 Turn on comments on your event page so people can chat with each other.
 Add social sharing capabilities, use a dedicated hashtag for the event, and show a list of who is planning to attend.

 Keep the conversation going after the event

 Sharing before the event is important, but so is sharing after the event.
 If people had a great time and learned a lot, give them the option to share their experience with their networks.
-And let them add their own photos to the event page to help to increase event and member engagement.
+Invite attendees to add their own photos to the event page to encourage more interaction and ongoing engagement.

 Integrate SEO best practices

 Make sure people can find your events outside your website and social channels by fully optimizing each event page for search.
-Pick one keyword you want to be found for and include it in your event title and copy.
+Choose a primary keyword or phrase you want to rank for, and include it naturally in your event title and description.
 And make sure you write 160-character descriptions for each event page.

 To find out how Localist Events calendar software can help your organization achieve your goals, schedule a personalized demo.